Installing NVIDIA CUDA on Leap

 To recap, CUDA will work with the 'legacy' proprietary kernel driver that has existed for a long time as well as the open driver KMP provided with CUDA.
 There is also a pre-built driver KMP avaiable on openSUSE Leap (starting with version 15.5).
 The latter provides the additional perks:

-• since it is fully pre-build it does not require an additional tool chain to complete the build during installation - which the CUDA provided drivers will install as dependencies.
+- since it is fully pre-build it does not require an additional tool chain

-• It is singed with the same key as the kernel and its components and thus will integrate seamlessly into a secure boot environment without enrolling an additional MOK - which usually requires access to the system console.
+This helps to keep an installation foot print small which is desirable for HPC compute nodes or AI clusters. - It is singed with the same key as the kernel and its components and thus will integrate seamlessly into a secure boot environment without enrolling an additional MOK - which usually requires access to the system console.

 The NVIDIA open driver supports all recent GPUs, in fact, it is required for cutting edge platforms such as Grace Hopper or Blackwell, and recommended for all Turing, Ampere, Ada Lovelace, or Hopper architectures.
 The the proprietary driver is only still required for older GPU architectures.